 Developing a network of franchisees is a good opportunity to help establish the company locally through lower-risk growth.
 Nevertheless, the multiplication of points of sale must be done in accordance with the brand’s guidelines.
-Let’s take a look at how to align the marketing of all the franchisees.
+Let’s take a look at how to align the local franchise marketing and head office marketing !

 Before we discuss what franchisee marketing is, let’s take a look at the franchise system as a whole.
 When businesses become a franchise, they share the rights to use their brand and distribute their products with all of their franchisees.